Perfect Tips Of Growing Rosemary In A Container

 While there isn't much research on rosemary tea and eye health, data suggests that some components in the tea may help your eyes.

-Adding rosemary extract to other oral treatments has been shown to reduce the progression of age-related eye disorders in animal trials.
+In animal trials, adding rosemary extract to other oral treatments has reduced the progression of age-related eye disorders.

-In one study, rosemary extract was added to popular treatments like zinc oxide and other AREDs antioxidant combinations.
+One study added rosemary extract to popular treatments like zinc oxide and other ARED antioxidant combinations.
 It was found to help reduce age-related macular degeneration (AMD), a vision-related disorder.

 (Other animals and experimental research show that the rosmarinic acid in rosemary slows the onset and severity of cataracts, which are the gradual opaqueness of the eye that leads to blindness.)